MongoEngine/mongoengine/docs/guide/document-instances.rst

 .. note::

-   If you define your own primary key field, the field implicitly becomes required, so a :class:`ValidationError` will be thrown if you don't provide it.
+   If you define your own primary key field, the field implicitly becomes required, so a :class:`~mongoengine.ValidationError` will be thrown if you don't provide it.